HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise-schema.md

 ## Step-by-Step Guide
 - Provide clear, sequential steps for completing the exercise.

-## Options and Variations
-- Offer alternative approaches or additional challenges.

 ## Completion Criteria
 - Outline clear indicators for when the exercise is considered complete.